Testem benevolentiae: Background

-Testem benevolentiae nostrae is Latin for "Witness to Our Good Will."
+Testem benevolentiae is Latin for "Witness to Good Will."
 Pope Leo XIII was concerned about the culture of Catholics in the United States in response to the preface of the French translation of the biography of the American priest Isaac Thomas Hecker.
 Hecker's biography reached France 11 years after Hecker had died in good standing with the Church, and its French translation included a liberal preface by Abbé Félix Klein.
 Leo proposed to review certain opinions expressed by the translator in the book about Hecker.
 In particular, Klein implied that Hecker thought that the Catholic Church should adapt to the new advanced civilization, relax its disciplines regarding the rule of life and the deposit of faith, and pass over or minimize certain points of doctrine or give to them a new meaning that the Church had never held.

 According to his biographers Fr.
 Vincent A. Yzermans and Franz Xaver Wetzel, Archbishop John Joseph Frederick Otto Zardetti, whose repeated clashes over theology, while Bishop of St. Cloud, with Archbishop John Ireland and his supporters within the American hierarchy are well-documented, played a major role, as an official of the Roman Curia, in Testem Benevolentiae, which was signed by the Pope on 22 January, 1899.
 As a reward, Zardetti was promoted to assistant to the papal throne on 14 February 1899.
 In commenting on Zardetti's role in the letter, Fr.
 Yzermans has commented, "In this arena, he might well have seen his greatest impact on American Catholicism in the first half of the twentieth century in the United States."